Frasavenix/Respiratory-Volumes-and-Speech-pneumophonic_pipeline/README.md

 > **"Integrated Analysis of Respiratory-Phonatory Functions: Normative Patterns Across Sex and Age"**
 > Bianca Zocco, Politecnico di Milano, 2024-2025

+In order to run the scripts, Zocco's Dataset is needed.

 The current work extends the original analysis toward **respiratory-acoustic correlation modeling**: extracting time-aligned paired features from OEP and audio signals, computing cross-domain correlations, and preparing the ground for predictive models (audio-to-respiratory and respiratory-to-audio).

 ## Pipeline Overview